nathaneltitane/dextop/README.md

 Comparison in between Dextop and other projects:

-- It provides you with an installation of Ubuntu 20.04 (LTS): stable, popular and user-friendly knowledge bases.
+- It provides you with an installation of Ubuntu 20.04 (LTS) core distribution: stable, popular and user-friendly knowledge bases.
 - It expands the installed base image to run just like a normal PC installation.
 - It creates a user profile for secure access and a home directory for you to work in.
 - It installs all the necessary applications and utilities to provide you with the right experience.